 Having observed and personally known many in the Scottish salmon fishing game who fit into this expert status I'd say that the number one attribute that seperates them from the pack is having an uncanny 'feel' for the mood of the river and where to expect a taking fish to be located at any time of the fishing day.
 A true salmon fishing expert will also be flexible in their tactical fishing thoughts and will never switch off as to where the possibilities of a fish may lie throughout the full course of the fishing day.
 All tactical notions that appears in the predatory mind of an expert will not only be listened to but will also be actioned.
 These often subtle tactical notions only have to be correct once for a successful outcome to the fishing day.

-A true Scottish salmon fishing expert will always have a definite idea of where their salmon fly is targetting in the water column based on the prevailing water conditions and temperatures.
+A true Scottish salmon fishing expert will always have a definite idea of where their salmon fly is targetting in the water column based on the prevailing water conditions and seasonal water temperatures.
 An expert will never just go through the motions of salmon fishing and will always be tuned into exactly what depth their fly is fishing and at what speed.
 There will be nothing left to chance in the mind of a salmon fishing expert even though this may not be apparent to observers who are only seeing and observing what is happening above the waterline.
 When an expert's salmon fly lands on the water that is when they really 'switch on' whereas a regular fisher will normally at that point 'switch off'.

 Another attribute of a true salmon fishing expert is that they will clearly understand the value of effective riverbank movement throughout the full course of the salmon fishing day which enables them the ability to manufacture their own salmon fishing luck more than a regular salmon fisher can do.
 Effective fly swing spacings (after the depth and speed of fly have been taken into consideration) will by the law of averages position their fly at least once over a taking fish during the fishing day.
 That 3 foot fly swing spacing movement between each cast is an unspoken weapon when searching a big Scottish river for a sub surface cooperator and should never be underestimated or ignored and all true Scottish salmon fishing experts will be fully aware of that.